How to Strip Furniture and Stain Wood: A Complete Guide

 How to Stain Furniture After Stripping

 Now that the old stain or paint is off, it’s time to stain your furniture.
 I have to admit, I love staining!
 Seeing the rich color come alive back into wood that looked pretty awful is very rewarding.
 Plus, stain just lasts longer than paint.
 I don’t think I have ever painted any piece of furniture that hasn’t started to wear thin in highly used areas–even with a couple coats of clear topcoat or wax.
-But with stain, that stuff is tough and it takes a lot to get it looking worn.
+But with stain, that stuff is tough and it takes a lot to wear down.

-Whenever you’re staining raw wood, as I mentioned above, it’s always a good idea to pre-treat it with pre-stain (see “Materials” above).
+Whenever you’re staining raw wood, especially soft woods, it’s always a good idea to pre-treat it with pre-stain.
 It helps condition the wood so that the stain evenly soaks in and doesn’t turn out blotchy.
+But do you have to add pre-stain to stripped wood?

 If you’re not sure why you would need to use pre-stain on your pine, fir, and other soft or porous woods, just watch this quick clip.